 After your manual inspection, run your top candidates through CardGrade.io for AI-predicted grades.
 The AI analyzes 47 inspection points and predicts grades for PSA, BGS, and CGC simultaneously.
 Cards that score poorly in the AI analysis should be reconsidered, even if they looked good to your eye.

-Sign up for free to get 3 credits and start pre-screening before you commit to a submission.
+Start your free 3-day trial — 3 credits to start pre-screening before you commit to a submission.

 Step 2: Set Up a Clean Workspace